megabyte-labs/install.doctor/README.md

 # Hiawatha

 This is a decked out dotfiles repository that leverages a handful of technologies including Chezmoi and Ansible.
+It is built to support Archlinux, Fedora, CentOS, Debian, Ubuntu, macOS, and Windows but you may see code that suggests other OSes will be supported as well.
+It includes themeing (most of the credit going to [Sweet](https://github.com/EliverLara/Sweet)) for KDE / GNOME / apps.

 To use these dotfiles and provision your computer with prompts (which can be made headless with environment variables):